-- Crank & slotted quick return mechanism
+Crank & slotted quick return mechanism

 Whitworth quick return mechanism

 3. Double slider crank

 Scotch yoke mechanism

 1) Bull engine or pendulum engine:

 In this mechanism, the inversion is obtained by fixing the cylinder or link 4 (i.e. sliding pair), as shown in Fig. In this case, when the crank (link 2) rotates, the connecting rod (link 3) oscillates about a pin pivoted to the fixed link 4 at A and the piston attached to the piston rod (link 1) reciprocates.
 The duplex pump which is used to supply feed water to boilers have two pistons attached to link 1, as shown in Fig.

 2) Oscillating Cylinder Engine;

-reciprocating motion into rotary motion.
+The arrangement of oscillating cylinder engine mechanism, as shown in Fig. is used to convertreciprocating motion into rotary motion.
 In this mechanism, the link 3 forming the turning pair is fixed.
-The link 3 corresponds to the connecting rod of a reciprocating steam engine mechanism.
-When the crank (link 2) rotates, the piston attached to piston rod (link 1) reciprocates and the cylinder (link 4) oscillates about a pin pivoted to the fixed link at A.
+Link 3 corresponds to the connecting rod of a reciprocating steam engine mechanism.
+When the crank (link 2) rotates, the piston attached to the piston rod (link 1) reciprocates and the cylinder (link 4) oscillates about a pin pivoted to the fixed link at A.